vasutirumala/Vasu-and-Team/README.md

 # VasuandTeam
- I am learning a devops course by simply learn
+ we are learning a devops course by simply learn